- About us

 All these creams can irritate the skin and are therefore sometimes combined with steroid creams.
 Some skin bleaching creams contain a mixture of these ingredients.

 Chemical peels can improve melasma by removing the cells of the epidermis which contain the excess pigment.
 These techniques should be undertaken by an experienced person as they have the potential to worsen the pigmentation, to make the skin too light or to cause scarring.

 Some types of laser also remove the outer layer of skin, whereas others specifically target the pigment-producing cells.
 At present, the success of laser treatment is variable, and the possible side effects can be similar to peels and micro-dermabrasion.

 These treatments are usually not available as NHS procedures.

-Cosmetic camouflage is a special make-up, which is matched to the skin colour of the individual and which will not easily come off.
-Your general practitioner or dermatologist may refer you to somebody with beautician experience to assist you in finding the right product and to teach you how to apply it.
+Skin camouflage is a special make-up, which is matched to the skin colour of the individual and which will not easily come off.
+Your general practitioner or dermatologist may refer you to somebody with skin camouflage experience to assist you in finding the right product and to teach you how to apply it.
 This service is provided by Changing Faces, Skin Camouflage Services and individual practitioners.